PhilReedData/acmrep25/3_ro-crate.md

 > ## Overview
 > **Presentation: Introduction to RO-Crate and JSON** (15 minutes)
-> * Gathering diverse outputs; Aims of FAIR research objects
+> * Gathering diverse outputs; RO-Crate as a packaging format to support FAIR data
+> * The contents and structure of an RO-Crate
 > * Importance of profiles: community-defined content checklists
+> * Examples of RO-Crate in practice
 >
 > Coffee break (30 minutes)
 >